DROW OF PORPHYRA FAQ

 A: Since the drow tribes of Porphyra have their own histories and powers, no prior knowledge of other drow is required.
 They can be used to spice up drow of older settings, however.

 Appearance and alignment don't mean that the Drow are going to be color-coded for convenience, per se.
 Evil doesn't mean ugly.
 Good doesn't mean weak.
-Neutral doesn't mean carelessness.
+Neutral doesn't mean careless.

 Q: What is Porphyra like?
 Where can I find more information about it as a setting?